mcpython4-coding/Documentation/mcpython/LaunchWrapper.md

     class LaunchWrapper

-        Class for launching the game in an certain configuration Loads all needed part and executed the loading task cycle.
+        Class for launching the game in a certain configuration Loads all needed part and executed the loading task cycle.
         todo: move shared.py content into here & remove shared.py